1. Introduction

 -

-to determine which element is currently focused and whether theDocument
+activeElementandhasFocusto determine which element is currently focused and whether theDocumenthas focus respectively.

 4.2.
 Extensions to